 King was an activist who believed in equality for all worked to combat racial inequality in a number of ways.
 He organized and lead peaceful and non-violent protests and marches calling for basic civil rights for African Americans – the right to vote, labor rights, desegregation, and more.
 Today, he is best known for his “I Have a Dream” speech given at the March on Washington, which called for civil and economic rights for all and an end to racism in America.

 3 things to tell your kids about Martin Luther King, Jr.

-If you we’re a kid living in the 50’s and 60’s, you would likely have never lived near, went to school with, or played with other kids that are not of the same race.
-America did whatever they could to keep the races separate, and viewed African Americans as inferior.
-King’s famous speech, “I have a dream”, is known by millions as a hope and a plea that all people would be equal.
+If you were a kid living in the ’50s and ’60s, you would likely have never lived near, went to school with, or played with other kids that are not of the same race.
+America did whatever it could to keep the races separate, and viewed African Americans as inferior.
+King’s famous speech, “I Have a Dream”, is known by millions as a hope and a plea that all people would be equal.
 Due to his persistence, and his courage to stand up and motivate the world, his dream came true.

 If we simply love, all people, all colors, all genders, all lifestyles, we’ll be tolerant to them.
 I do believe that love, a conquer of hate and non-acceptance of what is different than you.
 This was King’s primary agenda.
 Unfortunately, there is still quite the battle in America today, and it’s going to be pretty tough to convince some hateful people that they don’t need to be that way.
 The best you can do is LOVE, share love, fill your heart with the positive, and hopefully, the rest will fall into place.